goforbg/breaktime-website-6ce08/content/pages/index.md

         media_position: left
         media_width: fifty
       - subtitle: Always be in control
-        content: >-
+        content: >
-          We all have stuff to do all the time: Work tasks, calls to make, groceries to buy and dry cleaning to pick up.
-Get all your tasks in one place for easy management.
+          We all have important things to do all the time.
+That's why we have notifications to alert you about upcoming breaks.
         actions: []
         image: images/feature-2.svg
         image_alt: Feature 2 placeholder image